wadefagen/waf.cs.illinois.edu/visualizations/Grade-Disparities-and-Accolades-by-Instructor/data-collection.md

   - Adds "Course Catalog" data for Spring 2026
 - Added ISC award for "Student Government Teaching Excellence Award"
 - Added LAS award for "Excellence in Undergraduate Teaching for Graduate Teaching Assistants"
-- Improved UI to default to showing "Campus & College Awards" instead of "Select Filter"
+- Improved UI to default to showing "Sort by All Awards" instead of "Select Filter"
 - UI now displays a text summary of your selected filter/search options
-- Added filters for "Highest GPA", "Lowest GPA", "Lowest Percentage of 4.0s", and "Most Students Taught"
+- Added filters for "All Awards", "Highest GPA", "Lowest GPA", "Lowest Percentage of 4.0s", and "Most Students Taught"

 ### April 22, 2025